Oral Hygiene Tips for Seniors

 • It starts easily and gradually increases speed and power.

-• The slim and ergonomic design is easy to hold on to seniors.
+• The slim and ergonomic design makes it easy to hold on to seniors.

-• The Toothbrush is rechargeable, comes with everything you need, and has vera y long battery life.
+• The Toothbrush is rechargeable, has everything you need, and has a long battery life.

 2